Popular Kauai Beaches

 Shipwreck Beach Activities

-Surf or bodyboard: You certainly can't go wrong with catching some waves at Shipwreck Beach.
+Surf or bodyboard: You can't go wrong with catching some waves at Shipwreck Beach.
 This is one of the most popular spots on Kauai's South Shore to surf and bodyboard, so be sure to take advantage of it!
 We recommend it for the experienced.

 Take a stroll: Walk or run along the beach from Brennecke's to Poipu Beach Park.
 Feel the refreshing ocean breezes and see stunning views of the Na Pali Coast, Makawehi Point, Koloa Landing, and other landmarks.
-It’s an excellent exercise walk, and you can stop along the way for pictures of the many beautiful views.
+It's an excellent exercise, and you can stop along the way for pictures of the many beautiful views.

-Sunbathing: If you want to lay on the beach, with fewer people around, walk along the coast.
+Sunbathing: If you want to lay on the beach with fewer people around, walk along the coast.
 There are fewer people here than at other beaches, so you are more likely to find space for your towel.

-Spot the marine wildlife: The best time of year to see whales at Shipwreck Beach is during the winter months when the humpback whales migrate from Alaska to Hawaii to give birth to their calves.
+Spot the marine wildlife: The best time of year to see whales at Shipwreck Beach is during the winter when humpback whales migrate from Alaska to Hawaii to give birth to their calves.
 You can often spot whales, dolphins, and sea turtles from the shore during this time.